pier-digital/pier-logging-rails/README.md

 ## Usage

-Create an initializer at `config/initializers/pier_logging.rb` to configure the gem.
+- Create an initializer at `config/initializers/pier_logging.rb` to configure the gem.
-Configure General-purpose logging, Request logging and register the request logger rails middleware.
+- Configure General-purpose logging, Request logging and register the request logger rails middleware.
+- Configure your logger on `config/application.rb` to use `PierLogging::Logger`

 ### General-purpose logging